fbpx

 Jazz apple

-The Jazz apple is a club apple variety with a bicolor red and yellow peel.
-Its crisp texture combined with a juicy and sweet flavor makes it very obvious why many people rate it as their favorite apple.
-It also has a beautiful coloration and shape.
+The Jazz apple is a well-known club apple variety with a nicely striped red and yellow peel. โ€˜Jazzโ€™ has a rounded shape, firm and crisp texture, and is wonderful to eat fresh.
 The Jazz apple was bred in New Zealand and is now grown around the world.

-Jazz apples at the supermarket
+jazz apples at the supermarket

 Jazz apple basics

-The Jazz apple, first developed in New Zealand, is a cross between Braeburn and Royal Gala apples – two other famous New Zealand apples.
-These two apples’ flavors combine to create that sweet but not overbearing flavor that makes Jazz such a favorite.
+The Jazz apple, first developed in New Zealand, is a cross between Braeburn and Royal Gala apples โ€“ two other famous New Zealand apples.
+These two applesโ€™ flavors combine to create that sweet but not overbearing flavor that makes Jazz such a favorite.
 The Jazz apple was developed by ENZA, or Eat New Zealand Apples.
+The club apple branding allows ENZA to have quality control on these apples because the named product is easier to copyright.

-These apples are nice and round and fit well into your hand as opposed to some other more softball-sized apples.
+These apples are nice and round and fit well into your hand as opposed to some other, more softball-sized apples.
 Jazz apples are rather small compared to other apples, but they sure pack a punch when it comes to taste.
 The cute size also makes them perfect lunchbox-sized apples for kids and adults alike.

-Jazz apple 1
+Jazz apple flavor profile

 Buying Jazz apples